For Grouper 2.5 and above see Get Audit Entries

 Groups are often used to control access to resources or to target communications.
 Group attributes, memberships and privileges may change at any time with potentially important consequences, so simply knowing how a group last changed is insufficient to investigate why, for example, an individual lost access to a resource.
-Grouper 1.5 and above provides an audit log of high level user actions which allows administrators to understand the history of groups, group types and stems.
+An audit log of high level user actions allows administrators to understand the history of groups, group types and stems.
 Audit entries may be queried by object or the subject responsible for a change.

 High level actions are audited.
 For example if a group is deleted, all of the related memberships and privileges for that group are deleted as well.
 But there will only be one audit entry for the group delete.

 Group admin privilege is required to view the audit log.

 For user auditing, the following fields are stored for each user audit entry:

 - Audit type

 - Act as member id (if the caller is acting as someone else)

 - Context id (associates transactions in the registry)

 - Grouper engine (GSH, UI, WS, etc)